Informasjonsforvaltning/fdk-nginx-publishers/README.md

 # fdk-nginx-publishers
-Nginx for publisher-services in the FDK domain
+Nginx for publisher-services in the FDK domain.